VenturianTome/VenturianTome/src/5.Characters/Colon.md

   - He is related to Lebron James \[7:36 - *Haunted School*]
 - He had an incident where he slipped, a toilet and Donald Trump were involved, and he got his butt ripped off \[12:35 / 13:15 - *Haunted School*]
 - He has a really high-pitched scream \[2:39 / 4:14 / 5:54 - *Playable Animatronics 10*]
+- He carries around brew \[2:38:03 - *5th Anniversary Livestream*]
+- Colon gave a t-rex m&ms and almost screwed up the timeline because dinosaurs are allergic to chocolate, so he killed all the dinosaurs; luckily, that's what happened to them anyway \[2:46:50 - *5th Anniversary Livestream*]
+- His mind is a cold, smoke-filled wartime \(during The Great/Cold War) somewhere in Russia \[2:47:36 - *5th Anniversary Livestream*]
+- A detective is the officiator at Colon's wedding in the future \[2:50:02 - *5th Anniversary Livestream*]
 - His speciality is in forensics \[1:12 - *Haunted By Grandma*]
 - He considers himself beautiful \[6:31 - *Scary Prison Horror Map*]
 - He's in the Hogwarts house of Ravenclaw \[2:05:47 - *7th Anniversary Livestream*]